Starbucks Pumpkin Spice Latte Copycat

 - When using the microwave, just place the milk, puree, sugar, spice, and vanilla into a microwave-safe bowl.

-- Cinnamon, stick or powder
+- Cinnamon, stick, or ground cinnamon

 - Pumpkin pie spice